Is Orange Juice Good For Constipation?

 • Drinking orange juice between meals may raise blood sugar levels due to its high sweet content (6).
 This may impact colon functioning, which may increase the risk of constipation, bloating, and abdominal pain (7).

 • Orange juice is rich in fructose, which may not be properly metabolized by people with digestive issues.
-This can worsen the symptoms of irritable bowel syndrome (IBS) such as abdominal pain, constipation, and bloating (9).
+This can worsen the symptoms of irritable bowel syndrome (IBS) such as abdominal pain, constipation, diarrhea, and bloating (9).
+Additionally, the high acidity of orange juice can also irritate the digestive tract, leading to further discomfort.

 When you look at natural remedies for constipation, chances are that you will find oranges among the list.
 According to experts, eating one or two oranges every night before you go to bed and in the morning can also help prevent constipation.
 Make oranges and/or orange juice a part of your daily diet in order to keep your digestive system functioning optimally.